-- Extend cooking time until core temperature is reached for fried battered sausages? - Quarantine the batch of scallops and hold until the results of testing are known? - Reject it and bin it?
+- Extend cooking time until core temperature is reached? - Quarantine the batch and hold until the results of testing are known? - Send it back for reworking, trimming, washing etc? - Reject it and bin it?

 PRINCIPLE 6.
 Establish procedures to verify that the controls and HACCP Plan are working effectively.